 Volunteers indicate the At the Pool safety illustration and take turns describing it.
 The children form a circle.
 Say: This is our swimming pool.
 I need a swimming partner.
-Choose a volunteer, and sit criss-cross, knee-to-knee with him or her.
+Choose a volunteer, and sit criss-cross, knee to knee with him or her.

 Say: I know a good rule to remember in the swimming pool.
 Never dive into a pool.
 Always jump in feet first.
 Can you think of another rule for the swimming pool?
 The volunteer shares a rule.
-Assist as necessary.
+Add support when necessary.

 Invite a new partner to join you.
 Say: I know another rule.
-Only go into the pool when there is an adult with you.
+Only go in the pool where there is an adult with you.
 Can you think of another rule?
 The volunteer shares.